fchouteau/isae-practical-deep-learning/teacher/slides/slides.md

 ### Outcomes

-- Use GCP to get access to computing power
+- Use GCP to get access to computing power & GPUs
 - Handle a dataset of images, do some basic data exploration
 - Review the basics of training Neural Network with Pytorch